Regulation of artificial intelligence: European Union

 Observers have expressed concerns about the multiplication of legislative proposals under the von der Leyen Commission.
 The speed of the legislative initiatives is partially led by political ambitions of the EU and could put at risk the digital rights of the European citizens, including rights to privacy, especially in the face of uncertain guarantees of data protection through cyber security.
 Among the stated guiding principles in the variety of legislative proposals in the area of AI under the von der Leyen Commission are the objectives of strategic autonomy and the concept of digital sovereignty.
 On May 29, 2024, the European Court of Auditors published a report stating that EU measures were not well coordinated with those of EU countries; that the monitoring of investments was not systematic; and that stronger governance was needed.

 The EU's Artificial Intelligence Act (Regulation (EU) 2024/1689) entered into force on 1 August 2024, creating a risk-based legal framework for AI systems, including special provisions for general-purpose AI models enforceable by 2 August 2025.
+It classifies AI applications by risk level.
+Article 14 requires human oversight capabilities for high-risk AI systems.
+The Framework Convention on Artificial Intelligence was opened for signature on 5 September 2024 under the Council of Europe.

+The EU Artificial Intelligence Act from 2024 is implemented in rolling stages rather than all at once.
+August 2, 2026 marks the date when the transparency rules under Article 50 officially apply and require enforcement.
+These rules include labeling certain content that was AI-generated and disclosure when users are interacting with AI chatbots and agents.
+Rollouts continue through 2027, reaching a final milestone on August 2, 2028, which includes regulation for high-risk AI in products.

+G7

+On 30 October 2023, the Group of Seven (G7) nations adopted a set of eleven guiding principles relating to the design, development and deployment of advanced artificial intelligence systems.
+These principles form part of the Hiroshima Process, a framework aimed at ensuring that AI technologies are implemented responsibly across global markets.
+Alongside these principles, a voluntary Code of Conduct for AI developers was introduced to encourage transparency, accountability, and risk-mitigation in emerging AI models and platforms.